 The vac scheme route

-Applications are made onlinefollowed by an online verbal reasoning test.
-For those successful in passing, they will be invited in for an interview with HR.
+Applications are made online followed by an online verbal reasoning test.
+Successful candidates will be invited in for an interview with HR.
 After their fortnight at the firm, vac schemers are automatically invited to attend a training contract assessment day and progress their application from there.

-“Normally people apply for a summer vacation scheme to come and have a look at the firm first, and for us to see them,” says Tina Two, the firm's director of lawyer development and diversity.
+“Normally people apply for a summer vacation scheme to come and have a look at the firm first, and for us to see them,” says the firm's graduate recruitment team.
 “But that's not the only route; it just gives us longer to get to know them.”

 Direct training contract applications

-Direct training contract applicants are tasked with a short online assessment which tests verbal reasoning.
+Direct applicants are tasked with a short online assessment that tests verbal reasoning.
 Those with high enough scores are asked to attend an assessment day.

-The day involves a group exercise followed by an informal presentation in which “all have the opportunity to speak,” Two tells us.
+The day involves a group exercise followed by an informal presentation in which “all have the opportunity to speak,” the graduate recruitment team tells us.
 We say take the hint: get talking.
-A written test and reasoning tests are part of the day.
+A written test and reasoning tests are also part of the day.

 The final stage of the training contract application involves an interview with two partners, followed by an individual exercise with HR.
 After that, HR “gathers together all the information it has on each candidate,” and it's decision time.

 “We want our trainees to have a fairly entrepreneurial view of things, to like and enjoy new challenges.
-An individual who isn't phased by that does quite well,” says Griffiths.
-“At the same time, clients expect you to come up with fairly novel solutions to their problems, and that requires an imagination.
+An individual who isn't fazed by that does quite well,” Griffiths adds.
+“Clients expect you to come up with fairly novel solutions to their problems, and that requires an imagination.
 You can't get such solutions from textbooks.”